mussaussie/Fresh-Start-Effect-in-Criminal-Behavior/README.md

 ## Overview

-The **Fresh Start Effect** is a well-documented psychological phenomenon where people are more motivated to pursue goals around temporal landmarks (Mondays, 1st of the month, New Year's Day).
-This project investigates whether this effect extends to **criminal behavior** - specifically, do criminals planning deliberate crimes subconsciously choose "fresh start" moments to commit their offenses?
+The Fresh Start Effect is a well-documented psychological phenomenon where temporal landmarks—particularly the start of the week (Mondays)—can influence planning-oriented behavior.

 ### Key Finding

-**YES!** Our analysis of 5+ years of South Australia crime data reveals that premeditated crimes (fraud, burglary, theft) show statistically significant stronger patterns on temporal landmarks compared to impulsive crimes (assault, violent offenses).
+**YES!** — modestly and primarily on Mondays.The analysis shows a statistically significant association between crime type and temporal landmarks.
+Premeditated crimes display a small positive alignment with landmark timing, while impulsive crimes show a negative alignment.

 ---